UltraOS/UltraProtocol/README.md

 ```

 - `header` - standard attribute header
-- `framebuffer` - describes the allocated framebuffer and has the following structure:
+- `fb` - describes the allocated framebuffer and has the following structure:

 ```c
 struct ultra_framebuffer {